DockerByTheGo/Blaze-edge/docs/router/main.md

 # Router

-it supports all the options from the @core library and more
+it supports all the options from the @core library and more so if you do not understand somwthing the chance is that its explained in blazy-minimal-lib

 ## Concepts